nickjeffrey/kvm_backup/README.md

 ### Q: What backup destinations are supported?

-A: Backups can be sent to a local filesystem, to an NFS-mounted filesystem on a NAS, or to an alternate "warm standby" KVM host.
+A: Backups can be sent to a local filesystem, to an NFS-mounted filesystem on a NAS, to an alternate "warm standby" KVM host, or any combination of these.

 ### Q: Is there a recommended backup destination?